chhzh123/slapo-artifact/README.md

 * `MODE`: megatron, slapo-megatron, deepspeed, or slapo-deepspeed
 * `MODEL`: HuggingFace model name (e.g., bert-large-uncased)
 * `GPUS`: Number of GPUs (e.g., pow2, or 2,4,8)
 * `SEQ_LEN`: Sequence length.
-In encoder-decoder model, this is the encoder length.
+In the encoder-decoder model, this is the encoder length.
 * `DEC_SEQ_LEN`: The decoder length.
 This is only used by encoder-decoder models.
-* `BATCH_SIZE`: An expression that inputs GPU number and outputs batch size (e.g., "16*n" means batch size 16, 32, 64, 128 respecting to GPU number 1, 2, 4, 8).
+* `BATCH_SIZE`: An expression that inputs GPU number and outputs batch size (e.g., "16*n" means batch size 16, 32, 64, 128 respecting GPU number 1, 2, 4, 8).
 * `CKPT`: Activation checkpointing.
 In Megatron it would be full or selective.
 In Slapo it is a floating point indicating the checkpoint ratio (e.g., 1.0 means full).

 For example, if you only have one GPU and want to run the BERT-large model using Slapo-TP with batch size 16 and sequence length 512, you can write the following line in the config file named `end2end/test.cfg`.